by John Clayson

 Meanwhile, men and women who had seen the railways through depression and war, and who had welcomed the post-war Labour government’s nationalisation and investment programme as a platform for a secure and stable future for the railway industry, were now facing the possibility of having to leave their home town to transfer to another part of the country, or else accept redundancy.

-The creation of a photographic record to illustrate such a period of transition was never part of any plan.
-Dad took the photographs purely as a hobby, gaining personal satisfaction which shines through in the creative and imaginative flair that so many of the compositions exhibit.
-In retrospect, the collection also forms an archive which captures something of life on the railway at Grantham in the 1960s.
+In retrospect the collection forms an archive which captures something of life on the railway at Grantham in the 1960s.
+However, the creation of a photographic record to illustrate such a period of transition was never part of any plan because Dad took photographs purely as a hobby, gaining a personal satisfaction which shines through in the creative and imaginative flair that so many of the compositions exhibit.

 Back in those days of innocence, as boy out with his father on school holiday afternoons, I was unaware of the concerns of railway staff for the future of their industry.
 To me the staff we met at Grantham were kindly friends who made us welcome, and who gave my father the opportunity to enjoy the art of photography.
 There was the thrill of occasional visits to signal boxes and the engine shed, still today some of the most evocative memories of my childhood.
 Sometimes we were simply sitting between trains in the Examiners’ cabin, its black kettle eternally simmering on a gas ring.
 On those Thursday afternoons Grantham station was, for me, a very special place.